joshua-9402/cpet-140-final-project/README.md

    - Fix: Use libsodium build artifacts that match the MSVC target architecture and toolset chosen by the CI workflow.
 If using `dependencies/libsodium`, ensure you add the correct subfolder (Win32/x64/ARM64) with matching runtime and MSVC version.

 6) Decryption / encryption behavior
    - Decryption in-place: the cryptography helper `decryptFileInPlace()` will replace the encrypted file with the decrypted version on success.
 If decryption fails, the encrypted file remains untouched.
 Check the logs (use `system::logMessage`) for detailed reasons.
-Key generation now returns a vector and functions validate key size; errors like "Key generation failed or wrong size" mean the caller passed an invalid size — adjust caller or remove artificial limits.
+Key generation now returns a vector, and functions validate key size; errors like "Key generation failed or wrong size" mean the caller passed an invalid size — adjust caller or remove artificial limits.

 7) UI runtime issues (selector / quick disappearing windows)
-   - Symptom: clicking UI buttons briefly changes view but reverts instantly, or secondary windows (payroll/monitor) appear then disappear.
+   - Symptom: clicking UI buttons briefly changes the view but reverts instantly, or secondary windows (payroll/monitor) appear to then disappear.
    - Checklist to debug:
-     - Verify `g_currentUI`/UI state is set and not overwritten every frame by `constructUI()` or by a subsequent UI handler call.
+     - Verify `g_currentUI`/UI state is set and not overwritten every frame by `constructUI()` or by a later UI handler call.
      - Make sure login handlers populate `appConfig::g_auth` only on successful authentication and the main loop in `main.cpp` respects that flag.
      - For selector toggles, ensure you update existing DB rows (UPDATE) instead of always INSERT-ing duplicates.
 The core CRUD functions were updated to support modify/update flows — prefer using them.

 8) General advice when debugging builds
-   - Re-run the failing CI job locally if possible (same base image & packages).
+   - Re-run the failing CI job locally if possible (same base image and packages).
 Reproducing CI locally makes it easier to iterate.
    - When fixing a linker error, examine which library provides the missing symbol and confirm that the correct architecture and runtime variant are used.
    - Log internal errors using `system::logMessage()` before setting `g_failedMessage` to keep user facing errors short.